connext/indra/README.md

 `yarn start` <- This will take care of building everything & will launch a Connext hub in development-mode, available from your browser at `localhost:80`

-Beware: the first time this is run it will take a long time but subsequent builds will happen much more quickly.
+Beware: the first time this is run it will take a long time but have no fear: subsequent builds will go much more quickly.

 A couple sets of `node_modules` will be installed when running `yarn start` and this might strain your network connection.
 Occasionally, packages will get half downloaded & then the connection is lost resulting in "unexpected EOF" or "file not found" errors.
 Generally, trying again is likely all you need to proceed.
-If you see the same error more than once while building `hub-node-modules` for example, running `rm -rf modules/hub/node_modules modules/hub/yarn.lock` and then trying again should fix things.
+If you see the same error more than once then some half-downloaded file is likely jamming up the works.
+Run `make deep-clean` to scrub any `node_modules` & lock files & caches that might be causing trouble.
+Then, give `yarn start` another try & things will hopefully be good to go.

 There are a handful of watcher flags at the top of `ops/deploy.dev.sh` that are off by default.
 The wallet aka UI will always be watched as it's served by a webpack-dev-server.
 If you expect to be actively developing any other modules, you can turn on watchers for those too.
 Careful, turning on all the watchers will increase the start-up time and drain your computer's battery more quickly.